Dubem580/WebAutomation-Amazon/README.md

 2.Download [Google Chrome Driver] (http://chromedriver.storage.googleapis.com/index.html?path=2.25/).

 	-Store in location of choice, preferably in a working folder.
 3.Using Eclipse or IntelliJ, load the selenium.jar library files and specify the ChromeDriver.exe path location in your Java file.

 ##Using Selenium WebDriver NPM (Javascript)

 1.Visit the official [npmjs] (https://www.npmjs.com/package/selenium-webdriver) website for more information.

-2. Ensure the component for your web browser of choice has been downloaded.
+2.Ensure the component for your web browser of choice has been downloaded.
 For this purpose, it is [Chrome].

 3.Once the above procedures have checked out, open up a text editor and look through [test2.js] to understand what the script will be doing.

-4. From the command line, cd into the working directory and run the command:
+4.From the command line, cd into the working directory and run the command:
 	-[node test2.js]